dxw/playbook/src/working-here/inclusion-diversity-equality.md

 on equal opportunities awareness and equal opportunities recruitment and selection best practices.

-Anyone involved in recruitment must contact their line manager or the HR Manager to request training or further information.
+Anyone involved in recruitment must contact their line manager or the People Team to request training or further information.

-Anyone with questions about the content or application of this policy should contact their line manager or HR Manager to request further information or training.
+Anyone with questions about the content or application of this policy should contact their line manager or the People Team to request further information or training.

-This policy is reviewed annually by the HR Manager and directors in consultation with an outsourced HR team.
+This policy is reviewed annually by the Head of People and directors in consultation with an outsourced HR team.

-Staff and contractors are invited to comment on this policy and suggest ways in which it might be improved by contacting a director or the HR Manager.
+Staff and contractors are invited to comment on this policy and suggest ways in which it might be improved by contacting a director or the Head of People.

 ## Discrimination